How much does solar panel maintenance cost?

 Inverter replacement

 Quality inverters typically have a shorter lifespan of 10 to 12 years compared to the panels, which generally last for 25 years.
 So you will likely have to replace the inverter at least once within the system’s lifetime.
 Depending on system size and quality, you may be looking at under $1k for a small or cheaper model through to $3-4k for a larger, premium quality or hybrid inverter.
-We recommend not skipping on quality when it comes to the heart of a solar system, which is the inverter.
-Brands in Australia that have stood the test of time are Fronius, SMA and Sungrow when it comes to string inverters and Enphase as well as Solaredge when it comes to microinverters and DC Optimisers.

 Home storage battery

 Another potential cost to consider is the cost of battery storage if you decide to go that route.
 Batteries are essential to many solar systems, allowing you to store excess energy when the sun isn’t shining.
 However, batteries have a limited lifespan and will need to be replaced eventually.
-Again, though, the costs of maintaining and replacing batteries are typically much lower than those of fossil fuel-based power systems.
+Again, though, the costs of solar panel maintenance and replacing batteries are typically much lower than those of fossil fuel-based power systems.

 Repairs